This is a retro fashion blog with a twist of modern. I like to show how to be fashionable on a budget!

 Completed #retromodern look!

 Step 1.
 Moisturize!
-I use Clinique’s Moisture Surge.
-I like how light weight it is and that you can also use it as a mask.
+I used Clinique’s Moisture Surge.
+I like how lightweight it is and that you can also use it as a mask.
 I also use Benefit’s It’s Potent under eye cream which is great for under eye circles.

 Step 2.
-Prime your face.
-I didn’t used to use to a primer but since I try to stay current with makeup trends and thought I would give it a try.
+I didn’t use to wear a primer, but since I like to stay current with makeup trends and thought I would give it a try.
 I saw an article on an inexpensive primer on my favorite DIY website Brit+Co and they raved about NYC’s Smooth Skin Perfecting Primer.
 I think it’s awesome and I like that is has a little shimmer to the product.

 Step 8.
 Blush.
 I like Mary Kay’s duo blush in Juicy Guava.
 I like to use the light taupe color as a highlighter.
 I brush it on both sides of my nose and the area above where I put my blush.

 Step 9.
 Lips.
 I like to use lip liner all over my lips, I like Rimmel’s Red Diva lip liner.
 Next, I use a liquid red lip color, I swear by Mary Kay’s Radiant Red liquid lip color.
 My new favorite is NYX’s red lipstick inChaos.